Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: Network Slice Planner

-In the following, we summarize the computation of the arrival and service processes and the resulting delay bound, which are minor adaptations of validated \gls{SNC} formulations~\cite{Adamuz2022,Adamuz2024} and enable a consistent comparison across \gls{RAN} slicing deployment options.
+Next, we summarize the computation of the arrival and service processes and the resulting delay bound.
+These expressions are minor adaptations of validated \gls{SNC} formulations~\cite{Adamuz2022,Adamuz2024} and provide a common basis for comparing \gls{RAN} slicing deployment options.

 \textbf{Arrival Process for a Traffic Flow.} Packet arrivals follow a Poisson process with rate $\lambda_f$, while packet sizes take discrete values $\{d_{f,i}\}$ with \gls{PMF} $p^{\text{pkt}}_{f,i}$.
-Over the interval $(\tau,t]$, the accumulated arrivals form a compound Poisson process with \gls{MGF}
+Over $(\tau,t]$, the accumulated arrivals form a compound Poisson process with \gls{MGF}

 where $M_{L_f}(\theta)=\sum_{i\in \mathcal{N}_f^{\text{pkt}}} p^{\text{pkt}}_{f,i}\exp(\theta d_{f,i})$.
 This expression captures the variability induced by both random arrivals and packet-size fluctuations.
 The resulting affine arrival envelope $\alpha_f(\tau,t)$ is characterized by